 Round 4 – (2021/2) Seven Policy Lab Bids and seven Policy Prototype Bids were submitted for consideration.
 It was agreed to fund all of the submissions, including a Study Visit to Mondragon.

 Round 3 – (2020) Thirteen bids were submitted for consideration.
 It was agreed to fund all 13 Policy Prototypes.

 Round 2 – (2019) Ten bids were submitted at the end of 2018 for consideration.
 It was agreed to fund four.

-Round 1 – (2016-8) The CCIN funded a range of Policy Labs and Policy Prototypes (smaller projects attracting up to £1500 of finding).
+Round 1 – (2016-8) The CCIN funded a range of Policy Labs and Policy Prototypes (smaller projects attracting up to £1500 of funding).